phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```
 In some cases, it may be better to only indicate the `required` properties or only indicate the `optional` properties,
 or to group them -- use your judgment.
+Note that documentation is above the required config field and within the config object.
+The required() function is enough indication that this is a required field in the config object and no further distinction is required in the documentation.

 ### Best Practices